virtualroot/awesome-opentofu/README.md

 # Awesome OpenTofu [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) <!-- omit in toc -->

-A refined list of OpenTofu resources and tools.
+> A curated and collaborative list of awesome OpenTofu resources and tools.

-> OpenTofu lets you declaratively manage your infrastructure.
+[OpenTofu](https://opentofu.org/) lets you declaratively manage your infrastructure.
 It's an open-source and community-driven alternative to Terraform.

 ## Contents <!-- omit in toc -->